 Supporting children disabled by non-fatal drowning

-A core focus of the Samuel Morris Foundation is supporting children who are disabled as a result of a non-fatal or near drowning (or other hypoxic brain injuries)
+A core focus of the Samuel Morris Foundation is supporting children who are disabled as a result of a non-fatal drowning (or what is often incorrectly referred to as near drowning) or other hypoxic brain injuries.

 We support these children directly by wherever possible assisting in the provision of equipment that will support their daily care and quality of life.

-These children are a part of a family, and the family often needs support and a safe place to discuss their feelings about what has happened to their child, what is happening with their treatment, what is happening with the their progress etc etc
+These children are a part of a family, and the family often needs support services to provide a safe place to discuss their feelings about what has happened to their child, what is happening with their treatment, what is happening with the their progress etc etc

 Support Services for families of children after a non-fatal (or near) drowning.

-The Samuel Morris Foundation facilitates a support group for parents of children who have experienced a non-fatal drowning.
+The Samuel Morris Foundation facilitates support services through a support group for parents of children who have experienced a non-fatal drowning.
 Why is this support group so important?

 It is a safe and secure place where parents can discuss life, disability, death and every combination in between.

-An integral part of providing the support to the children after a non-fatal drowning is supporting the families of these children, (and providing an avenue of support for families who have lost a child to drowning.)
+An integral part of providing the support services to the children after a non-fatal drowning is supporting the families of these children, (and providing an avenue of support for families who have lost a child to drowning.)

-While there are other support groups, there are very few that are very focused on dealing with issues around a child with a disability after a near drowning.
+While there are other support groups, there are very few that are very focused on dealing with issues around a child with a disability after a non-fatal (near) drowning.
 Some other groups in this area claim to provide “counselling” but don’t reveal the qualifications of the people providing the “counselling”, they are very directive and/or authoritarian in their approach, or they try to be many things to many people and take on other issues beyond families dealing with a near drowning, or drowning death.